ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/smart-tags.md

 3. Select the ML model that you want to associate to the tag group.

    This will create a tag group and *N* child tags, where *N* is the number of possible outputs of the model.
+For example, the attorney-client privilege detection model has two possible outputs:

+   - **Positive** - Use to tag documents that contain attorney-client privileged content.

+   - **Negative** - Use to tag documents that don't contain attorney-client privileged content.

-For example, the attorney-client privilege detection model has two possible outputs: **Privileged** and **Not privileged**.
-If you select this model, a tag group with two child tags is created (one child tag named **Privileged** and the other named **Not privileged**) for the review set.
+    If you select this model, a tag group with two child tags is created (one child tag named **Positive** and the other named **Negative**) for the review set.
 So in this example, each child tag corresponds to one of the possible outputs from the attorney-client privilege detection model.

 4. Optionally, you can rename the tag group and the child tags.
+For example, you could rename the **Positive** tag to **Privileged** and the **Negative** tag to **Not privileged**.

 ## How to use smart tags